PooriaT/spring_assessment/README.md

 	}
 }
 ```
-- Based on the provided schedule for winner job, the winner table is updated every five minutes if the score changes or not tie happens.
+- Based on the provided schedule for the winner job, the winner table is updated every five minutes if the score changes or no tie happens.
 To retrieve the related information, the endpoint of `/api/leaderboard/winner` can be used:
 ```json
 {
 	"winner": {